Mount Ena

-Mount Ena (恵那山, Ena-san) is a mountain peak of the Kiso Mountains range in the Chūbu region of Japan.
+Mount Ena (恵那山, Ena-san) is a mountain peak of the Kiso Mountains in the Chūbu region of Japan.

 Geography

 Mount Ena is 2191 m in elevation.
 It is located on the border between Nakatsugawa in Gifu Prefecture and Achi in Nagano Prefecture.

 The mountain is on the list of landmark "100 Famous Japanese Mountains."
 The Kiso Mountains are the "Central Alps" of the scenic Japanese Alps group, located on central Honshu.

 Ascents

 Hiking routes

-There are four hiking routes to the summit of Mount Ena, and are the:
+There are four hiking routes to the summit of Mount Ena: